sharon1999/figma/README.md

-This is a attempt to create a clone of Figma inspired by a youtube video
+This is an attempt to create a clone of Figma inspired by a youtube video